ouyi/ouyi.github.io/_posts/2018-09-01-null-gotchas-in-apache-pig.md

 $$ A = B \cup B^\complement = B \cup C \cup \text{\{records whose k field is null\}}.$$

-So applying the Complement Laws **would be** correct, if there were **no nulls** in the input.
+So the Complement Laws still apply.
+We just need to keep in mind that the absolute complement of `filter A by condition` is `filter A by not condition` **plus** the records whose k field `is null`.
 This can be demonstrated by the following experiments.

 First, lets prepare an input file, which contains a record with a null field:
 ```